What is the River in Prague Called?

 5. Recreational Activities

-The Vltava River offers a range of recreational activities for both residents and visitors.
+The Vltava River is a source of a lot of recreational activities for people who live and visit here.
 Locals often gather along

-the riverbanks for picnics, cycling, or jogging, especially during the warmer months.
+the riverbanks for picnics, cycle and jog routes usually enjoyed in the warmer half of the year.
 Renting paddleboats is a

-popular activity for tourists who wish to navigate the river themselves, taking in the city’s beauty at their own
+fast popularity of the activity for tourists who will love to Terrace the river themselves as well as spot the town glory at their own

 pace.